narenkhatwani/narenkhatwani-resume/content/teaching/index.md

 ### Summer

-- **CS 331** — Database System Design and Management · *Teaching Assistant* — also taught 2 lectures and trained under Dr. Eren Canan to teach the course as an independent instructor the following semester
+- **CS 331** — Database System Design and Management · *Teaching Assistant*
+  - <span class="teaching-aside">Also taught 2 lectures and trained under Dr. Eren Canan to teach the course as an independent instructor the following semester</span>

 ### Spring